Chang Pogo: Death

 The account of Chang Pogo's demise comes from the Samguk sagi.
 Chang overplayed his hand when he maneuvered to marry his daughter to King Munseong (ruled 839-857), son of Sinmu.
 Aristocratic factions at court, no doubt fed up with the machinations of Chang (a man in all likelihood from obscure provincial origins outside Silla's aristocratic order), then plotted to have him killed.
 The Samguk yusa, a late 13th century Korean book that mixes history and tales of marvels and popular legend, relates that the Silla king was pressured by aristocrats to deny Chang his marriage and that as a result Chang began to conspire against the king.
 Whether it was the Silla king or the aristocracy that was behind Chang's assassination is unclear.

-However, both the Samguk sagi and Samguk yusa relate that in 841 Chang was assassinated at his Cheonghae garrison headquarters by Yŏm Chang, an emissary from the Silla court who had arrived concealing a knife in his garments.
+Both the Samguk sagi and Samguk yusa relate that in 841 Chang was assassinated at his Cheonghae garrison headquarters by Yŏm Chang, an emissary from the Silla court who had arrived concealing a knife in his garments.
 Gaining Chang's confidence by pretending he had fled from the Silla capital, he attacked Chang as they shared wine.
 However, the Japanese history book, Shoku Nihon Kōki (續日本後紀, 869) (Later Chronicle of Japan, Continued), gives Chang's date of death as 841.

+Furthermore, Ennin's Diary, Nitto Guho Junrei Koki, a contemporary record, notes that in July 845, the 'former Cavalry Commander of Cheonghaejin' fled to China due to a national crisis.
+This provides cross-validation and contextual alignment that makes the 841 theory far more convincing.
+Consequently, even The New History of Korea, published by the National History Compilation Committee of the Republic of Korea, also dates Chang Pogo’s death to the year 841.

 In 851 the Cheonghae garrison was disbanded and its troops dispersed.
 The location of Chang Pogo's burial spot remains unknown.